-We read Wacky Wednesday to highlight ways that kids can enhance their observation skills.
-This is such a funny book to read but also one of the originaly 'I Spy' types of stories.
+This is such a funny book to read and also one of the original 'I Spy' type of stories.

 What!
 There's a shoe on the wall!

-Here's a few other wacky ideas (and of course, create your own!):
+Here are a few other Wacky Wednesday ideas for home (and of course, create your own!):